nguyenvukhang/kitty2/docs/kittens/custom.rst

    required.

-Using kittens to script kitty, without any terminal UI
+Using kittens to script alatty, without any terminal UI
 -----------------------------------------------------------

-If you would like your kitten to script kitty, without bothering to write a terminal program, you can tell the kittens system to run the ``handle_result()`` function without first running the ``main()`` function.
+If you would like your kitten to script alatty, without bothering to write a terminal program, you can tell the kittens system to run the ``handle_result()`` function without first running the ``main()`` function.